brigadecore/brigade/docs/content/topics/releasing.md

 * `docs/content/intro/quickstart.md`
 * `docs/content/topics/operators/deploy.md`

-### If the API Version is Changing

-In the rare event that the API version supported by the server is changing, which for Brigade 2 should occur only once more, when moving out of beta and into GA, additional files must be updated to reflect the new API version.

-* `sdk/v2/meta/meta.go`
-* `v2/apiserver/internal/meta/meta.go`
-* `v2/apiserver/internal/meta/testing/meta.go`
-* `v2/apiserver/schemas/common.json`
-* `v2/cli/init_templates.go`
-* `project.yaml` for every example in `examples/`

-The `brigadier-polyfill` component (directly) and the `worker` component (indirectly) depend on the `@brigadecore/brigade-sdk` NPM package.
-Generally, the head of the `v2` branch will already reference an appropriate version of that package.
-In the rare case that the API version supported by the server is changing, however, that package must be updated as part of the release process, or else the API client used by the worker component will not agree with the API server on what version of the API is in use.
-In such a scenario, a release of `@brigadecore/brigade-sdk` must occur _first_ (in accordance with its own release procedures), then the following must be performed:

-1. Update `v2/brigadier-polyfill/package.json` to use the latest version of the SDK.
-1. Run `yarn install` from the `v2/brigadier-polyfill/` directory.
-1. Run `yarn install` from the `v2/worker/` directory.

 ### Submit a PR

 All pre-release changes should be incorporated into a PR opened by a maintainer